NoxMoon/home-credit-default-risk/README.md

 #### Ensembling
 I use weighted average to blend all my single models.
 The weights are tuned by **hand**: first determine the relative weights between open solution models and my own models, then fine tune the weights between the three feature groups and between lgb/xgb models.
 Ensembling gets **~0.002** boost in my final solution.

 Because of the potential overfitting of GP features, it would be problematic to soly rely on local CV when determining the weight in ensembling.
 Eventually I had one submission without using models with GP features, and another submission that gives models with GP features a weight of 8%.
-The second submission has higher private LB score, this indicates although there may be overfitting present in models using GP features, the diversity they brought are still beneficial.
+The second submission has higher private LB score, indicating that although there may be overfitting present in models using GP features, the diversity they brought are still beneficial.

 ## What's not (fully) working?
 Attempting to do some "pseudo data augmentations" using previous applications.
 Because the previous applications share some features with current application, we can build a model trained on previous applications and use its prediction of current applications as features.
 As the dataset provides 8 years of previous application results, I selected the most recent 3 years of previous applications, and each previous application can find 5 more years records prior to itself as it's features.
 The targets are set to be things like "whether a previous application has days past due" or "average underpayment of each previous application".
 The generated features have a high feature importance in the final training but did not give much improvement on the auc score, probably because they did not add new information to our model.